 Global Water Farms is bringing to market a patent-pending salt-water distillation system: the off-grid, solar-powered "Zero Liquid Discharge - Aided Evaporation Condensation (ZLD-AEC) Water Farm."
 This technology is cost effective, efficient, scalable, versatile and environmentally sustainable.
 Each Water Farm consists of at least one ZLD-AEC unit.
 Each unit sits on approximately 1.25 acres and is projected to produce a minimum of 1 to 1.5af of distilled water per day at cost-based pricing of $800/af.

 The ZLD-AEC technology employs triple application of heat, with solar radiation, mechanical equipment heat and surrounding environmental heat being employed to: (1) evaporate salt-water, (2) dry the byproduct, and (3) power steam turbines to generate electricity to run the system.
 Salt solids and other dried byproduct components are separated out and contained; some components will be processed for future sale.
 Most of the electricity to power each unit is generated by steam turbines using solar heat from the system, with any extra electricity needed generated by a natural gas powered steam boiler.
 Each Water Farm unit is an Integrated Solar Combined Cycle (ISCC) system operating "off-grid" and generating low-cost distilled water and electricity.

 What We're Working toward

-- Raise $4.5 million from Phase 1 investors to build, test, refine and showcase prototype technology
+- Raise $4.5 million in convertible notes in increments of $100,000 (minimum two note buy-in), from Phase 1 investors to build, test, refine and showcase pilot technology

 - For Phase 2, build small-scale Water Farms for earliest adoptors in CA and Southwestern US